kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/vars.md

 ## `firstDefined` First defined variables

-Return the first defined variables or throw exception if no variables are defined.
+Return the first defined variables or throw an exception if no variables are defined.

 ```handlebars
 {{ firstDefined outputs.task1.uri outputs.task2.uri }}